 (2) Payments of amounts prescribed under subregulation (1) are to be made at fortnightly intervals.

+21A.
+Work prescribed for s.
+191(4)

+Work that involves the collection of shopping trolleys at or in the vicinity of a shop or other retail outlet is prescribed for the purposes of section 191(4).

+[Regulation 21A inserted in Gazette 18 Aug 2006 p.
+3367.]

 22. Prescribed offences

 An offence that is a Class 1 offence or a Class 2 offence, as those terms are defined in the Working with Children (Criminal Record Checking) Act 2004 section 4, is prescribed for the purposes of the definition of “prescribed offence” in section 197.